1. Contain The Immediate Problem

 3. Contact Your Insurer

-On the other hand, if you have no homeowners policy or the leak won't be covered, you can certainly just find a good roof repair expert on your own.
-But to ensure your insurer pays for your claim if that's applicable, you should contact them first in that case.
+On the other hand, if you don’t have a homeowners’ policy or the leak won’t be covered, you can certainly just find a good roof repair expert on your own.

 4. Fix The Leak

 An experienced roofing contractor can quickly and safely locate the leakage point on your rooftop.
 It’s not always straight up from the leak through the ceiling, but roofers have experience in finding even elusive leaks.